volusion/element/content/tutorials/proptypes.md

 ## View the Results Locally

-Go back to your browser.
-Now you will see either dark or light styles depending on the current time:
+Go back to your browser, where you will see either dark or light styles depending on the current time:

 ![Light or Dark](lightOrDark.png)